powersplay/isam/readme.md

 ## Next Steps

 There are several more configuration steps that need to be taken for a fully functional IBM Security Access Manager deployment.
 These include:
+- Activate the container.
+This requires either uploading a valid license or trial license.
 - Deploying the ISAM Web Reverse Proxy Container
 - Deploying the ISAM Runtime Container
 - Configuring ISAM through the LMI including re-publishing a snapshot